zrnkemiki/PlanetsManager/README.md

 then right click on project -> maven -> update project and after that paste dependency back to pom.xml and update project again.

 This is strange issue and I tried to solve with different options but it is sometimes still present.
-If you just update project it help, needs to be deleted and then pasted back.
+If you just update project it won't help, needs to be deleted, updated and then pasted back and updated again.

 		<dependency>
 			<groupId>org.postgresql</groupId>